loliconaoquadrado123/rule-34-scrapper/README.md

 ### Rule 34 Scrapper
 ## A python rule 34 scrapper.
 The hostname of the website is "rule34.xxx".

-## dependencies:
+# Dependencies:
-* as the html parse: pyquery
+* as the html parser: pyquery
 * as https connection library: requests

+#Getting Started

-use these commands to install the dependencies:
+Use these commands to install the dependencies:
 ```
   pip install pyquery
   pip install requests
 ```
+and then run the python script.